 Seth (he/him) works with faculty in the Humanities, and across the university, in order to help them improve pedagogy and enhance meaningful student learning.
-His interests include active learning techniques, faculty learning communities, project-based course design, the educational use of mobile devices (phones, tablets, etc.), wearable technology, online course development and delivery, digital video and imagery, virtual and augmented reality, and Web-based educational tools.
+His interests include active learning techniques, faculty learning communities, project-based course design, the educational use of mobile devices (phones, tablets, etc.), online course development and delivery, digital video and imagery, and Web-based educational tools.

 Connect with Seth